JSorngard/const-primes/README.md

 ## Arbitrary ranges

-The crate provides prime generation and sieving functions with suffixes, e.g. `primes_geq` and `sieve_lt`, that can be used to work with ranges that don't start at zero.
-They take two generics: the number of elements to store in the binary and the size of the sieve used during evaluation.
-The sieve size must be the ceiling of the square root of the largest encountered value:
+The crate provides prime generation and sieving functions with suffixes, e.g. `primes_geq` (geq = greater than or equal to) and `sieve_lt` (lt = less than), that can be used to work with ranges that don't start at zero.
+They take two generics: the number of elements to return and the size of the sieve used during evaluation.
+The sieve size must be at least the ceiling of the square root of the largest encountered value:
 ```rust
 //                              ceil(sqrt(5_000_000_063)) = 70_711